nervosnetwork/docs.nervos.org/website/docs/basics/glossary.md

 ---

 ### Simple UDT
 A standard that defines a the most basic implementation of a UDT fungible token on Nervos.

-A Simple UDT is often referred to by its abbreviation, SUDT.

 An SUDT on Nervos is the equivalent of Ethereum tokens standards ERC20 and ERC777.